The Churchie Emerging Art Prize 2021

 Alexa Malizon

-Canberra-based artist Alexa Malizon explores the lived cultural experience of existing within a diaspora.
-Born in Australia to Filipino immigrants, her identity has been influenced by her upbringing between two different worlds.
-She explores this intersectionality through a range of photographic media to reconnect with her cultural roots and to engage with themes such as identity, miscommunication, cultural shame, and the representation of the sexualised ethnographic body.
-Malizon completed a Bachelor of Visual Arts (Honours) at the ANU School of Art and Design in 2020.
-She was the recipient of the ANU School of Art & Design Emerging Artist Support Scheme: Tuggeranong Arts Centre Exhibition Award, culminating in her first solo institutional exhibition in 2021.
-She also recently exhibited in Perth Institute of Contemporary Arts (PICA)’s Hatched: National Graduate Exhibition in 2021.
+Born in Australia to Filipino immigrants, Canberra-based artist Alexa Malizon explores the lived experience of existing within a diaspora.
+She explores this through a range of photographic media, reconnecting with her cultural roots and engaging with themes of identity, miscommunication, cultural shame, and the representation of the sexualised ethnographic body.
+She completed a Bachelor of Visual Arts (Honours) at the ANU School of Art and Design in 2020.
+She was the recipient of the ANU School of Art and Design Emerging Artist Support Scheme’s Tuggeranong Arts Centre Exhibition Award, culminating in her first institutional solo show in 2021.
+She also exhibited in Hatched: National Graduate Exhibition at Perth Institute of Contemporary Arts in 2021.

 Kyra Mancktelow

-Kyra Mancktelow’s multidisciplinary practice investigates legacies of colonialism, posing important questions about how we remember and acknowledge Indigenous histories.
-She is an emerging Quandamooka artist with links to the Mardigan people of Cunnamulla and is a recent graduate of the Contemporary Australian Indigenous Art program at the Queensland College of Art.
-Through sculpture, ceramics, and printmaking, Mancktelow shares her rich heritage, stories, and traditions, to educate audiences and strengthen her connection to Country.
-Her printmaking practice explores intergenerational trauma as a result of forced integration on colonial missions, while her sculptural work focuses on local materials, including clay, emu features, and Talwalpin (cotton tree).
+Kyra Mancktelow investigates legacies of colonialism, exploring Indigenous histories.
+She is a Quandamooka artist with links to the Mardigan people of Cunnamulla and is a recent graduate of the Contemporary Australian Indigenous Art program at Queensland College of Art.
+Through sculpture, ceramics, and printmaking, she shares her rich heritage, stories, and traditions, to educate audiences and strengthen her connection to Country.
+Her printmaking practice explores intergenerational trauma as a result of forced integration on colonial missions, while her sculptural work focuses on local materials, including clay, emu feathers, and Talwalpin (cotton tree).

-Kyra Mancktelow’s multidisciplinary practice investigates legacies of colonialism, posing important questions about how we remember and acknowledge Indigenous histories.
-She is an emerging Quandamooka artist with links to the Mardigan people of Cunnamulla and is a recent graduate of the Contemporary Australian Indigenous Art program at the Queensland College of Art.
-Through sculpture, ceramics, and printmaking, Mancktelow shares her rich heritage, stories, and traditions, to educate audiences and strengthen her connection to Country.
-Her printmaking practice explores intergenerational trauma as a result of forced integration on colonial missions, while her sculptural work focuses on local materials, including clay, emu features, and Talwalpin (cotton tree).
+Kyra Mancktelow investigates legacies of colonialism, exploring Indigenous histories.
+She is a Quandamooka artist with links to the Mardigan people of Cunnamulla and is a recent graduate of the Contemporary Australian Indigenous Art program at Queensland College of Art.
+Through sculpture, ceramics, and printmaking, she shares her rich heritage, stories, and traditions, to educate audiences and strengthen her connection to Country.
+Her printmaking practice explores intergenerational trauma as a result of forced integration on colonial missions, while her sculptural work focuses on local materials, including clay, emu feathers, and Talwalpin (cotton tree).

 Kyra Mancktelow